jetpackdata/jpdforcaster/README.md

 ## How to setup

-In near future :
+In near future use pip :

+,,,
+pip install jpdforcaster
+,,,

-TODO :
+Currently :

--- Add setup.y for piping
+clone the repository and install some dependency :

+,,,
-pip2 install pandas
+pip install pandas
-pip2 install sklearn
+pip install sklearn
-pip2 install scipy
+pip install scipy
-pip2 install numpy
+pip install numpy
-pip2 install cython
+pip install cython
-pip2 install fbprophet
+pip install fbprophet
-pip2 install pystan
+pip install pystan
-pip2 install fbprophet
+pip install fbprophet
-pip2 install statsmodels
+pip install statsmodels
+,,,

---- How to test
+## How to test
+Some tests are implemented in jpdforcaster/tests

+'''
+python test_toolbox.py
+'''

+## Get started

+Documentation is under generation jpdforcaster/usage.py

+To see some results you can execute :
+,,,
---- see usage.py file
+python usage.py
+,,,

+## Some précision for current version

 - We suppose inpout data without outlier as a pandas df with 2 columns ds and y
 - We can use 2 models :
   - Simple moving average with lag adjustment  (sma)
   - Prophet (stan model curve fitting)  (prophet)

-- Basic usage :
+> Basic usage :

+,,,
 import pipelineforcasting as pplprocess
 #Launch pipeline
 res = pplprocess.run_forcast(df,future_period, freq, name, model)
+,,,

-If the model is stored we use it, if not we do a new fit. name should be unique (this behaviour will be improved)
+> If the model is stored we use it, if not we do a new fit. name should be unique (this behaviour will be improved)

   - future_period : number of value to forcaste